 College & Career Planning

 Upon graduating from Loudonville Christian School, each student will likely pursue a job, join the military, or attend college.
-Throughout their high school years, students will meet with the Student Services Advisor.
-These meetings are designed to help students better understand their personality, abilities, and desires as well as provide consistent spiritual formation.
-Students gain a more accurate perspective of themselves, and are equipped with greater wisdom and discernment of God's direction for their lives.
+Throughout their high school years, students will meet with the Student Life Advisor.
+These meetings will be individualized or they may be in a group setting and are designed to help students better understand their personality, abilities, and desires, as well as provide consistent spiritual formation.
+We also use personality indicators, the YouScience, which is a career aptitude assessment that we have found to be very accurate and effective.
+Students gain a more accurate perspective of themselves, and are equipped with greater wisdom and discernment of God’s direction for their lives.

-In the spring of their junior year, students, joined by their parents, will have the option to meet with the Student Services Advisor.
-This Junior Meet provides students and families the opportunity to examine the post-high school process and is specifically designed to unpack, step-by-step, the how-to’s of narrowing down a choice for college or university.
+In the Spring of their Junior year, students, joined by parents, will have the option to meet with the Student Life Advisor.
+This Junior Meet provides students and families with the opportunity to examine the post-high school process and is specifically designed to unpack, step-by-step, the how-to’s of narrowing down a choice for college, university, trade school, or military service.
 This conversation will include topics such as: degree programs, financial aid, SAT/ACT, course selections for senior year, transfer credits, what to do over the summer months, and more.

-In mid-August and early in their senior year, students who are pursuing further education at a college or university are encouraged to begin the application process.
+In mid-August and early in their Senior year, students who are pursuing further education at a college or university are encouraged to begin the application process.
 As they begin applying, schools will request specific documents from LCS.
-It is important that students follow appropriate procedures for processing these documents.
+It is important that students follow appropriate procedures for this process.
+The Senior Seminar, a first semester required course for Seniors provides thoughtful discussion regarding the navigation from the high school to college or career transition.
+Biblical Worldview is the lens through which we view all of the topics that are addressed.
+Part of this course provides dedicated time for processing college applications, writing resumes, learning how to best write the college essay, and much more.

 How to Request Information be sent from LCS to a College